 Instructions

 - In a small bowl, combine the seasoning ingredients: sea salt, black pepper, chili powder, smoked paprika, garlic powder, dried oregano, and red pepper flakes.
-You can divide each of the spices in half and mix them in two different bowls.
-Half will season the veggies, and half will season the chicken.
+Divide the mixture into two bowls.
+One will be used to season the veggies, and the other will be used to season the chicken.

-- Using a slotted spoon, remove the vegetables onto a plate.
-Add the remaining oil to the skillet, then add the chicken slices with the second half of the seasonings.
+- Using a slotted spoon, remove the vegetables to a plate.
+Add the remaining oil to the skillet, then add the chicken slices and the second half of the seasonings.
 Stir-fry until the chicken is almost fully cooked, about 4 minutes.
-Again, if the bottom of the skillet becomes too dry while you cook the chicken, add a little water.
+Again, if the bottom of the skillet becomes too dry while you cook the chicken, add a splash of water.

 - Return the vegetables to the skillet.
 Stir-fry everything together for 1-2 more minutes until the chicken is fully cooked and the dish is heated through.